Classic all-American apple pie with a perfectly flaky and crispy yet tender crust, the quintessential fall pie.

 Fall is finally here, although I keep having to turn the A/C on here in St. Louis.
 What is the deal??
 Anyway, I have managed to make an apple pie with the beautiful apples from the orchard down the street.
 They had Jonagold and that’s what I used.
 I like my apple pie simple, and with a good crust, of course.

-How do you make the perfect pie crust?
+How do you make the perfect pie crust for apple pie?

 I use lard and butter in my pie crusts.
 Use a mixture of chilled butter and lard and a pastry blender or your fingertips to cut them into the flour mixture until it resembles coarse crumbs.
 Add cold water until it clumps together, cover in plastic and chill before you roll it out.
 This is the same crust I use for peach pie and cherry pie.
 Lard makes the best pie crust.
 If that grosses you out, you can use vegetable shortening.